framm/BlinkBoard/README.md

 In its current form, BlinkBoard uses Google's [FireBase](https://www.firebase.com/) as its database, but doesn't make use of the realtime-API, so it could be changed to use any sort of database without too much work.
 The platform runs as a Node.js server, so along with the before mentioned monitor and Raspberry Pi, you do need a server as well.
 Other than that, you just need the usual NPM and Bower to install and run the platform.

 ### Installation
+####(Not ready for installation yet - stop!)

 Having cloned the repository, cd into the `BlinkBoard` directory and run `npm install`.
 Then cd into the `public` directory and run `bower install`.
 Now you need to create a [FireBase](https://www.firebase.com/) account.
+Having created an *app*, you need to enable email-authentication and create a user.
 When finished you have the information needed in order to setup the environment variables.
 Create a file called `.env` in the root 'BlinkBoard' directory and fill it out as follows:
 ```
 FIREBASE_URL=[insert Firebase url (e.g. https://myapp.firebaseio.com/)]
 FIREBASE_APPSECRET=[insert Firebase app secret]